bartimus-primed/container_course/content/_index.md

 It may have surprised you that the file no longer exists.
 This is one of the things I see confuse people who are new to containers.
 Remember that containers are meant to be ephimeral and should be thought of as living in RAM, not on disk.
 When you exit from the container, the container no longer has a purpose so it shuts down, and will remove the resources associated with it.
-*** Don't make the mistake of saving your data to the container's filesystem, without mounting a storage volume into the container. ***
+<span style="color:red">**Don't make the mistake of saving your data to the container's filesystem, without mounting a storage volume into the container.**</span>

 ---